Last updated: 03/03/2021

 - Northamptonshire Domestic Abuse Service (NDAS) - They are still manning their 24 hour advice line and their refuges are still open.
 Please do call them if you need help on 0300 0120154.
 If you can’t speak they can support you via email or text.
 Email and the worker on duty can give you their number to text them on.
 For any general enquires email: email@example.com, For advice and support email: firstname.lastname@example.org.
 You can also find more advice about support here.

 - Northamptonshire Safeguarding Adults Board

-- Northamptonshire Safeguarding Children Partnership - Read NSCP's latest (April) newsletter with child safeguarding update's during COVID-19
+- Northamptonshire Safeguarding Children Partnership - Read about their safeguarding arrangements during COVID-19

 - Reach for Health - Reach for Health Centre is running a telephone service to assist with improving the caller’s independence, wellbeing and mental health.
 They can assist with personal occupational issues such as helping a person to combat anxiety from being socially isolated, to advice with self-care health management and completing activities of daily living.
 The helpline is: 01327 828 260 and is open from 10am to 4pm each day.
 Find more information about their service.
 The centre has also put together 12 exercise plans designed to keep people active and also tailored to individuals who may have disabilities.

 - Substance to Solution - Before attending an appointment, please call to check it's still going ahead.
 There might be some changes to opening times too, so please ring before coming in.
 Their groups are not currently running.
 If you're worried about something, please get in touch.
 You can contact them on 0808 169 8512 or email them on email@example.com.

 - Voluntary Impact - Information on where to go for support in each area, funding for individuals, local supermarket updates, and working from home advice.